pasibe1/APUSH-board-game/README.md

 VERSION or DATE: v1.0 February 2014

-HOW TO START THIS PROJECT: This is an old project.
-No new work on it will be done.
-I’ve often daydreamed about going back and refactoring this beginner code but each time I come to the conclusion that it wouldn’t be worth my time.
+HOW TO START THIS PROJECT: Simply open the executable file called “Pascal - APUSH game” to start the game.

-AUTHORS: Pascal Ibe
+AUTHORS: Pascal G. Ibe

-USER INSTRUCTIONS: Simply open the executable file called “Pascal - APUSH game” to start the game.
+USER INSTRUCTIONS: Enter a number for the amount of players and click "Run" when the application opens.
+On each player's turn, first click the die to roll it and see how many spaces you can move.
+Then click the card stack to get a question.
+The card up top will be the prompt card.
+The player will have to select one of the four cards on the bottom which matches the prompt.
+If they select the right card then they can move the number of spaces on the dice and gain a point.
+If not, then the turn will move on to the next player.
+After a player accumulates 15 points and they make it back to where they originated on the board (on the board space in front of one of the 4 bridges to the center that corresponds to your token color) they will be able to reach the center and win the game.